MFA status is based on a user registering for MFA. The following are true for an accurate MFA reading to show as "On" within CloudRadial:

-- The user must have completed signup
+- The User must have an authentication method registered

 In order to obtain MFA status information from Microsoft, a client tenant requires an Azure Active Directory P1 license or similar in the client's tenant.
 It appears that MFA information is available for all client users if there is at least one license for the client.